sudarshangorur/moo-acceptance-tests/README.md

 # Running the tests from commandline
  1. Clone the git repo
- 1. Run `mvn clean test` in the terminal after the repo has finished cloning
+ 1. Run `mvn clean test` in the terminal from the project root after the repo has finished cloning

 # Running the tests from intellij
  1. Navigate to test classes (name ends in Test)